onkernel/kernel-mcp-server/README.md

 The Kernel MCP Server bridges AI assistants (like Claude, Cursor, or other MCP-compatible tools) with the Kernel platform, enabling them to:

-- 🚀 Deploy and manage applications in the cloud
+- 🚀 Deploy and manage Kernel apps in the cloud
 - 🌐 Launch and control headless Chromium sessions for web automation
 - 📊 Monitor deployments and track invocations
 - 🔍 Search Kernel documentation and inject context